Portable Tuition Benefits

-Tuition with consideration for financial aid such as scholarships and grants will be paid at the appropriate percentage.
 The maximum number of terms for which the Dependent Portable Tuition Plan benefit will be paid for a dependent child is 8 full-time academic semesters or 12 full-time academic quarters.

 Approved Dependent Portable Tuition benefit amounts may be paid to the employee or to the student's institution.

 - The application must include proof of full payment.

 - Tuition benefits will be processed through payroll and paid via direct deposit.
 If you have multiple accounts designated for your payroll direct deposit, the tuition benefit may be disbursed to all accounts.
 Please contact the Benefits Division if you do not want this to occur.

 - Checks are made payable to the school.

 - Checks are issued by Accounts Payable and forwarded to the Benefits Division for pick up, or mailing to the employee.